User advocacy in UX design: benefits and strategies

 As the founder and executive chairman, Jeff Bezos, wrote in his 2016 Letter to Shareholders, “[C]ustomers are always beautifully, wonderfully dissatisfied, even when they report being happy and business is great.
 Even when they don’t yet know it, customers want something better, and your desire to delight customers will drive you to invent on their behalf.”

 But how can you actively step into the user’s shoes and find solutions that maximize benefits and exceed expectations?
 One often overlooked principle is user advocacy.
-User advocacy helps you not only consider user needs but also promote them as the central aspect of your work.
+User advocacy helps you not only consider but also promote them as the central aspect of your work.

 User advocacy takes this process a step further.
 It encourages designers and product people to actively champion the user’s perspective, ensuring their voices are represented throughout the entire design journey.
 By leveraging research insights, teams can better understand their end users and advocate for them throughout the design process.